 This can be tricky to understand.
-Let’s use an example obtained from the principle source for this article, Immigration Law and Procedure * .
+Let’s use an example obtained from the principal source for this article, Immigration Law and Procedure.
 If a person was a police officer and they disrupted a band of criminals with their criminal enterprise, and then the criminals targeted him because he messed up their operations.
 And then, being scared for his life, the former police officer fled to the United States and petitioned for asylum on the basis of fearing harm from the criminals for being in the social group of former police officers, this would not qualify.
 Why?
 Because the criminals wouldn’t be targeting him because he was a former police officer.
 Rather, they would be targeting him because he interrupted their criminal operations.

 Now to expand on this example, if the criminals of a country just got together and decided that they were going to kill all former police officers because they don’t like police officers, then this might qualify.
 This can be a subtle difference, but an important one.

-* Charles Gordon, Stanley Mailman, Stephen Yale-Loehr, and Ronald Y. Wada, Immigration Law and Procedure, § [sec.
+* Charles Gordon, Stanley Mailman, Stephen Yale-Loehr, and Ronald Y. Wada, Immigration Law, and Procedure, § [sec.
 3304] (Matthew Bender, Rev. Ed.).

 With that, you have the basics of who is eligible for asylum based on Particular Social Groups.
-However, it is important to emphasize that this area of the law is incredibly nuanced, complex, and there is simply no substitute for the assistance and help of an experienced Immigration Attorney when making an asylum claim based on Particular Social Groups.
+However, it is important to emphasize that this area of the law is incredibly nuanced, and complex, and there is simply no substitute for the assistance and help of an experienced Immigration Attorney when making an asylum claim based on Particular Social Groups.
 Finally, there are a few additional considerations to keep in mind about Particular Social Groups that may be applicable to your specific case.